FCOO/fcoo-application/README.md

 A Danish translation is in `/src/_danish.sass`
 The danish text is used if `<html>` has class=`"lang-da"`

+NOTE: The texts in `/src/_danish.sass` are not translated jet!

 #### Modernizr
 A Modernizr test named `"connected` is added.